 This dish – otherwise known as “macrobiotic mashed potatoes” is a scrumptious, filling, strengthening dish that is a wonderful satisfying substitute for those of us not eating night shades.
 It is incredibly easy to prepare and really versatile.
 You won’t believe cauliflower can taste this good!
 You can eat a bowl of this on its own with some sea vegetables.
 It makes a glorious accompaniment to other vegetable dishes; or makes a delicious porridge with some sweetener.
 I also like to mound it up on a piece of gluten free ciabatta bread.
 Yum!

 The secret star of this recipe is the millet.
 It is one of the least allergenic grains and is very strengthening for the digestive system.
 It is alkalizing, and does not feed yeast and fungus.
 It is one of the four “grains” allowed on the Body Ecology Diet.
 According to Donna Gates, millet acts as a prebiotic, and feeds beneficial bacteria in the body; it hydrates the colon, assisting with healthy elimination; and boosts serotonin levels, fat metabolism, tissue repair and energy.
 Millet is particularly good in the colder months; as it is very warming and soothing.

 This is one of those wonderful recipes for those of you looking for fantastic body ecology recipes.
 In fact, Body Ecology have their own version of this recipe on their website.
 But Tony will always get the credit for this one!
 Besides, I think his version is a lot more tasty.
 If you are following Body Ecology stage one - just don’t stir through the Tahini at the end.
 I have listed this as optional.
 You don’t really need it.
-But it adds an incredible depth of flavour and creaminess if you can.
+But it adds an incredible depth of flavor and creaminess if you can.
 You could be really decadent and stir through raw almond butter.
 But I always return to hulled tahini which is a lot milder, and lets the cauliflowers bloom.